Duke of Lafões

 Duke of Lafões (in Portuguese, Duque de Lafões; [ˈdukɨ ðɨ lɐˈfõjʃ]) is a Portuguese title of nobility created under the decree of February 17, 1718, of King John V of Portugal and granted to his nephew, Dom Pedro Henrique de Bragança, the building force behind Palacio do Grilo and first son of Infante Miguel de Bragança, the latter an illegitimate son of King Peter II of Portugal and Anne Armande Pastre de Verger.
 Pedro's mother, Luisa Casimira de Sousa Nassau e Ligne was the first to use this title.
 The title was later passed on to his brother, João Carlos de Bragança e Ligne de Sousa Tavares Mascarenhas da Silva, the most famous Duke of this title.

-List of the dukes of Lafões
+List of dukes of Lafões

 Luísa Casimira de Sousa Nassau e Ligne, Duchess of Lafões (1694–1729), married to Infante Miguel of Braganza (natural son of Peter II, King of Portugal), was the first to use this title.
-However, she is not included in the list of Dukes, once King John V's decree granted the title to Luísa's older son:
+However, she is not included in the list of Dukes, as King John V's decree granted the title to Luísa's older son: